PhotoDNA: Usage

 Microsoft originally used PhotoDNA on its own services including Bing and OneDrive.
-As of 2022, PhotoDNA was widely used by online service providers for their content moderation efforts including Google's Gmail, Twitter, Facebook, Adobe Systems, Reddit, Discord.
+As of 2022, PhotoDNA was widely used by online service providers for their content moderation efforts including Google's Gmail, Twitter, Facebook, Adobe Systems, Reddit, and Discord.

 The UK Internet Watch Foundation, which has been compiling a reference database of PhotoDNA signatures, reportedly had over 300,000 hashes of known child sexual exploitation materials.

 Another source of the database was the National Center for Missing & Exploited Children (NCMEC).

-PhotoDNA is widely used to remove content, disable accounts and report people.
-In 2021, Google alone was reported to have filed 600,000 reports of CSAM and to have disabled the accounts of over 270,000 users.
+PhotoDNA is widely used to remove content, disable accounts, and report people.